-Hand colored woodblock print.
-Designed in 1953, Munakata was inspired by Isamu Yoshii's poem when he traveled to Yatsuo in Toyama in 1945.
+Hand-colored woodblock print.
+Designed in 1953, this print was inspired by Isamu Yoshii's poem when Munakata traveled to Yatsuo in Toyama in 1945.

 About the artist